Lynn meets up with Mike, unaware of his bad past.

 "I haven't really got time for coffee.
 I'd better get home.
 My mum'll be worried if I'm late.
 She's probably out looking for me now."
 I gave a laugh trying to make the situation a bit lighter but I was becoming increasingly worried.

 "We won't be that late."
 He pulled on my hand as he led me across the floor.

-As we walked towards the office I was aware that I might have made a mistake.
+As we walked towards the office I was aware I might have made a mistake.
 I didn't want to be there.
 I wanted to be at home watching the television with my parents, arguing with my brothers, even making the tea and toast for supper.
-I realised how foolish I had been to let myself get into this situation.
+I realised how foolish I was to let myself get into this situation.

 I looked back at him like a frightened lost child.
 "Please, Mike," I said nervously.
 "Please, can you take me home now?"

 "Not just yet.
 We've not had much chance to be on our own tonight, have we?
 What's a date without a bit of kissing and cuddling?"
 He grinned again as he put his arms out towards me.
 "Come here."

 "No, Mike.
 If you don't want to take me home then I'll just walk on my own but I've got to go."
 I made my way to the office door but stopped when I heard the rattle of keys.

 "Stop messing about, Mike.
 I'll get in trouble if I don't get home soon."
 Panic was turning to dread.
 I kept biting on my bottom lip, checking my watch though I knew the time, and scratching my arm though I had no itch.
 If he approached me I would fight.
 Fight as my father taught me when I was a child.

 "Get in trouble.
 Maybe in more ways than one."
 Mike laughed before continuing.
 "You know I've never been out with a Lynn before.
 Have you got a middle name?"